graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 ```

 Subscriptions are supported; interface or union graph types are not currently supported.
 You may
-mix the documented graphtype-first approach with the CLR types to implement anything not supported
+mix the documented "graphtype-first" approach with the CLR types to implement anything not supported
 by the auto-registering graph types.

 ## Breaking Changes